DSAatUSU/SentimentGPT/README.md

 ## Citation

-If you use the code or ideas from this repository, please cite the following papers.
+If you use the code or ideas from this repository, please cite the following paper.

 @article{kheiri2023sentimentgpt,